dymmond/lilya/docs/en/docs/routing.md

 It's possible to have routes with the same path if the methods differ or if the first handler raises lilya.exceptions.ContinueRouting after a more detailed inspection.
 It's not an issue if `receive` was called **once** for the inspection.
 The first received message is repeated for the next handler.
 For this the helper method `sniff` exists on requests.
 It returns a tuple: `sniffed_message, is_body_initialized_now`.
-If the second item of the tuple is `True`, you can proceed to use Request like usual because the whole request is an one message event.
+If the second item of the tuple is `True`, you can proceed to use Request as usual because the whole request is an one message event.

 #### Example